DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-13-Before_course.markdown

 The course website is meant to be the go-to place for all content related to the course, including lecture slides, recordings, reading material, code and more.
 Below are some additional resources that I will refer to throughout class.

-[Protcols website](https://chmi-sops.github.io/) - This is where my lab posts all protocols/SOPs for RNAseq library preparation, as well as bioinformatics workflows.
+[Protocols website](https://chmi-sops.github.io/) - This is where my lab posts all protocols/SOPs for RNAseq library preparation, as well as bioinformatics workflows.